NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Ground Thermal Conductivity

-This numeric field contains theÂ  thermal conductivity of the ground in W/m-K.
+This numeric field contains the thermal conductivity of the ground in W/m-K.

 #### FieldSet: Ground Thermal Heat Capacity